Hedge funds lifted by stocks, stymied by bonds in May, say sources

 AQR's Helix Strategy, which follows market trends, was flat in May but has delivered a 7% return for 2025 through the end of May, as positive returns from stocks were offset by reversals across interest rate derivatives and trades which play differences across different bond tenors, said the source.

-London-listed Man Group's (EMG.L), AHL Alpha fund returned a negative 2.19% for May and is down around 11% while its multi-strat fund had a positive May and has returned around 5% so far this year, said the fund's website.
+London-listed Man Group's (EMG.L), opens new tab AHL Alpha fund returned a negative 2.19% for May and is down around 11% while its multi-strat fund had a positive May and has returned around 5% so far this year, said the fund's website.

 Systematic funds, with limits on how much volatility their fund can tolerate, have in recent months had to ditch trades, both losing and winning, even when the uncertainty roiling markets has been temporary, portfolio managers at Man Group's AHL strategy wrote in an article in April.

+Winton's systematically traded multi-strategy fund finished May roughly flat and is down 2.2% for the year so far.

-Reporting by Nell Mackenzie in London, Carolina Mandl in New York and Summer Zhen in Hong Kong; Editing by Dhara Ranasinghe, Susan Fenton and Richard Chang
+Reporting by Nell Mackenzie in London and Summer Zhen in Hong Kong; Editing by Dhara Ranasinghe, Richard Chang and Susan Fenton